Hammerschmiede clay pit: Biostratigraphy and Paleoecology

 The carnivoran assemblage of Hammerschmiede is the third richest known from Miocene Europe, with 28 different species.
 13 sympatric small carnivorans are known from HAM 5 alone, a diversity comparable with the African tropics.
 The comparison with six other fossil assemblages (Sansan, Steinheim, La Grive-Saint Alban, Rudabánya, Can Ponsic and Can Llobateres 1) shows some marked differences between the carnivoran guild of those sites and Hammerschmiede.
-Amphicyonids, which are extremely common at the other localities, and barbourofelids, which are a regular presence, are only known from infrequent and fragmentary material at Hammerschmiede.
+Amphicyonids, extremely common at the other localities, and barbourofelids, which are a regular presence, are only known from infrequent and fragmentary material at Hammerschmiede.
 Herpestids and lophocyonids, which are known from Sansan and La Grive, are completely absent, while Potamotherium and phocids are not known from the other localities.
 Mustelids are the most diverse family, with 11 species, making up 39% of all Carnivora present at the locality.
 Viverrids are only presented by 3 species (11%), but make up 21% of all individuals found.
 However, there is a marked difference between their abundance in HAM 4 (36%) and HAM 5 (4%).
 HAM 4 generally shows a lower diversity of large, scansorial and hypercarnivorous carnivorans in comparison with HAM 5, although the number of semiaquatic species is much higher with four.
 Notably, it is the only locality in which Lartetictis and Paralutra are known to have coexisted, despite the suggestion that the latter genus gradually replaced the former.
 Other likely competitors include Viverrictis-Circamustela and Semigenetta sansaniensis-"Martes" sansaniensis.
 Larger species with overlapping ecological roles include the metailurine and barbourofelid.
 The latters shows more derived sabertooth features, suggesting it likely preyed on larger animals than the felid, which probably attacked medium-sized prey from trees.
 The coexistence of all these competing taxa can be explained by the existence of significant resources.
+Niche partitioning is also seen among the proboscideans, with Tetralophodon being a mixed feeder, and Deinotherium a browser.
+As Gomphotherium is absent from this locality, it has been suggested that it correlates to the transition period from Middle Miocene faunas dominated by trilophodont gompothere taxa to the Late Miocene ones dominated by tetralophodont species.